Lawson Murder, The (Charlie Lawson) [Laws F35]

 cf. "William Beadle" (plot)

-Whoever wrote it sure came out with it fast, since the song was released only months after the murder, on March 25, 1930 (Thanks to Paul Stamler for the date).
+Whoever wrote it sure came out with it fast, since the song was first recorded three months after the murder, on March 25, 1930 (Thanks to Paul Stamler for the date).

 Frances H. Casstevens, Death in North Carolina's Piedmont: Tales of Murder, Suicide, and Causes Unknown, History Press, 2006, devotes half a dozen pages to the murders.
 It appears there was little evidence in advance that trouble was coming.
 Charlie Lawson was an independent farmer who was buying his 128 acre tobacco farm on a mortgage and was regarded as honest and as a good provider.
 He had future plans to improve his property (Casstevens, pp. 79-80).